We are committed to protecting the rights of children who are accused of committing a crime.

 Former prosecutors Keith and Kevin Harris know the intricacies of Texas sex crimes, as well as the requirements of the Texas sex offender registry.
 Due to their unique experience, Keith and Kevin are fully prepared to help you fight against the lifetime label of sex offender, which is a very realistic and probable result of a Texas sex crime conviction.

-follow site They may be able to help you stay off the sex offender registration list.
+go to site They may be able to help you stay off the sex offender registration list.
 Sex Offender Registration.
 Get the facts about sex offender registration Contact Us.